 Effective communication matters because breakdowns often occur when goals are not aligned, emails get lost, and the right tools aren’t created.

-One PMI survey found that 30% of respondents identified “poor communication” as the primary reason for project failure.
+One PMI survey found that 30% of respondents identified “poor communication” as the primary reason for scope gap and project failure.
 And, considering the cost of failure, it’s no wonder why a communication plan is necessary for every project you launch.

 Creating an effective communication plan means setting your team up for success.